juhoinkinen/Annif-wiki/Project-configuration.md

 # Vocabularies

 Most backends require a subject vocabulary.
 A vocabulary itself doesn't need any configuration, but the project must define an identifier for the vocabulary it uses.
-All projects with the same vocabulary identifier will share the same vocabulary, so the vocabulary only needs to be loaded (using the `loadvoc` command) for one of them.
+All projects with the same vocabulary identifier will share the same vocabulary, so the vocabulary only needs to be loaded (using the `load-vocab` command) for one of them.

 Note that in Annif, vocabularies, like projects, are monolingual.
 If you load a multilingual SKOS vocabulary for a project, only the labels in the language defined for the project will be loaded.